florianbrede-ayet/retropilot-server/README.md

 # retropilot-server
-replacement for comma.ai backend and useradmin dashboard. can be combined with a modified cabana instance.
+Replacement for comma.ai backend and useradmin dashboard. can be combined with a modified cabana build.

+If you don't want to host your own instance, check out https://api.retropilot.org/useradmin for a hosted version of the backend, useradmin and cabana.

 ### [Server] Summary